WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/01-index.md

 import APIList from '@site/docs/\_fragments/\_api_list.mdx';

+-   Have a look at [Resources](../01-start-here/02-resources.md) for better understanding.
 -   Read about [Playground APIs](../06-playground-apis/01-index.md) and basic concepts
 -   Choose the right API for your app <APIList />
 -   Dive into the [architecture](../11-architecture/01-index.md) and learn how it all works